-The Parenthood Can Wait curriculum will offer two responsible parenting tracts.
-The parenthood curriculum tract will be offered to program participants who are parents and will address the financial, legal, and emotional responsibilities of being a parent as follows:
+The Parenting Can Wait curriculum will offer two responsible parenting tracts.
+The parenting curriculum tract will be offered to program participants who are parents and will address the financial, legal, and emotional responsibilities of being a parent as follows:

 Module 1 Summary: Because the perfect parent does not exist and we cannot teach persons to be perfect parents, it is more realistic to teach them to be competent parents.

-Module 2 Summary: Some of the major difficulties and frustrations of parenting can be prevented by preparing for parenthood.
+Module 2 Summary: Some of the major difficulties and frustrations of parenting can be prevented by preparing for parenting.

 Module 3 Summary: The basic recognition that children must consistently be provided with Food, Water, and Shelter is a good place to start.